ngrx/router/docs/getting-started/guards.md

 import { createGuard, Route } from '@ngrx/router';

 const authGuard = createGuard(function(http: Http) {
-  // Guards are provided with the route that is being evaluated: return function(route: Route) {
+  // Guards are provided with the route that is being evaluated, a snapshot
+  // of the route params that have been parsed so far, and whether or not
+  // the matched route is the final match return function(route: Route, params: any, terminal: boolean) {
     return http.get('/auth/check')
       // If request succeeds, return true
       .map(() => true)